Michadelic/GarageSession/README.md

 The award-winning Fiori design language is implemented in all UI5 controls and brings consistency and a beautiful UI to your applications without any additional efforts.
 Templates that implement specific Fiori floorplans guarantee that actions are always located in the same places and look and feel the same across applications and screens.

+Fiori Elements for floorplans - or custom development for custom UI

 ## Prerequisites